Azure/acr/docs/Tasks/container-registry-tasks-walkthrough.md

 ms.date: 08/31/2018
 ms.author: stevelas
 ---
-# ACR Task Walk Through
+# ACR Task Walkthrough

 ACR Tasks provide a container centric compute primitive, focused on building and patching containers.
-This doc covers a walk through to understand the capabilities of ACR Tasks.
+This doc covers a walkthrough to understand the capabilities of ACR Tasks.

 ## ACR Task Execution Model